t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 The water system is one of the most important aspects of a city.
 Effective use of water, and cost-effective and environment-friendly water treatment  are critical aspects of this system.
 Edge computing can help with monitoring water consumption and transport, and with predicting future water usage level.
 Examples of application include: water harvesting, ground water monitoring, locally analyzing collected information related to water control and management to limit water losses.

-# Challenges for IoT and Impacts of Edge Computing {#sec-challenges}
+# IoT Challenges Leading Towards Edge Computing {#sec-challenges}

+This section describes challenges met by IoT, that are motivating the adoption of edge computing for IoT.
+Those are distinct from research challenges applicable to IoT edge computing, some of which will be mentioned in {{sec-components}}.

 IoT technology is used with more and more demanding applications,e.g. in industrial, automotive or healthcare domains, leading to new challenges.
 For example, industrial machines such as laser cutters already produce over 1 terabyte per hour, and similar amounts can be generated in autonomous cars {{NVIDIA}}.
 90% of IoT data is expected to be stored, processed, analyzed, and acted upon close to the source {{Kelly}}, as cloud computing models alone cannot address the new challenges {{Chiang}}.

 Below we discuss IoT use case requirements that are moving cloud capabilities to be more proximate and more distributed and disaggregated.

-Beyond addressing those requirements, however, edge computing addresses also brings new opportunities.
-Among those is bringing cloud-like flexibility to classic networking functions such as protocol translation in gateways.

 ## Time Sensitivity